- Who We Are

 - Parents and teachers should regularly remind children of the Code of Conduct that they signed.

-- If food is served, bag up garbage and put in large trash bins in the kitchen.
+- Bag up garbage and put in large trash bins in clean up cart.

 - Return tables and chairs to original location or set-up.